CIE-Poligrafico/spring-isp-saml2-idp-integration/README.md

 o.o.x.s.s.impl.BaseSignatureTrustEngine  : Failed to establish trust of KeyInfo-derived credential

-o.o.x.s.s.impl.BaseSignatureTrustEngine  : Failed to verify signature and/or establish trust using any KeyInfo-derived credentials x.s.s.i.ExplicitKeySignatureTrustEngine : Attempting to verify signature using trusted credentials
+o.o.x.s.s.impl.c  : Failed to verify signature and/or establish trust using any KeyInfo-derived credentials x.s.s.i.ExplicitKeySignatureTrustEngine : Attempting to verify signature using trusted credentials